 When looking for a more unconventional engagement ring, many brides-to-be have their eyes on morganite.
-The sparkling pink gemstone is an on-trend alternative to the traditional diamond and boasts its fair share of advantages over your typical engagement ring.
+The sparkling pink gemstone is an on-trend alternative to the traditional diamond, and it boasts its fair share of advantages over your typical engagement ring.
 Rest assured, this beautiful and feminine stone will make just as much of a statement as any glittering diamond.

 What Is Morganite?

-“In 1910, the name ‘morganite’ was first suggested for a variety of pink beryl by George Fredrick Kunz, in honor of the financier J.P.
+It might be trending at the moment, but morganite certainly isn’t new.
+It was first discovered on the coast of Madagascar in 1910.
+“The name ‘morganite’ was first suggested for a variety of pink beryl by George Frederick Kunz, in honor of the financier J.P.
 Morgan,” explains certified diamontologist Kim Kanary.
 “This was due to his love of gemstones and in appreciation of his important gem gifts to various museums around the world.”

-How to Care for Your Morganite Ring
+How to Care for Your Morganite Engagement Ring

-“The simplest way to clean it at home is to fill a bowl with warm water and a squeeze of dish soap, then soak your jewelry in there and scrub with a clean toothbrush to get into all the nooks and crannies,” says Landau.
-“Then rinse in a bowl of warm water (without soap) and set to dry on a clean paper towel.”
+“The simplest way to clean it at home is to fill a bowl with warm water and a squeeze of dish soap.
+Then soak your jewelry in there and scrub with a clean toothbrush to get into all the nooks and crannies,” says Landau.
+“Then rinse in a bowl of warm water (without soap), and set to dry on a clean paper towel.”

 Kanary recommends cleaning it about once every six months or so.
 She adds that you should also check the prongs to make sure it’s securely set whenever you clean it.